robUx4/vlc-msys/README.md

 make
 ```

-*Make sure it builds at least `libtool` and `automake`*.
-If it doesn't do it manually: `make .buildautomake .buildlibtool` (or `make .automake .libtool` on the 3.0 tree).
-This is required to have llvm link properly in msys2.
+*Make sure it builds at least `libtool`, `automake` and `cmake`*.
+If it doesn't do it manually: `make .buildcmake .buildautomake .buildlibtool`.
+This is required to have llvm link properly in msys2 and for CMake to find packages we build.

 ## Contribs